OpenMDAO/OpenMDAO-Framework/docs/getting-started/gui.rst

 From this point, you're ready to start working with OpenMDAO using our GUI.
 We have a number of screen casts that walk you through how to use the GUI, and they follow along with the tutorials that you can go through in the rest of our docs.
-That covers the basics you need to know to start working with the OpenMDAO GUI, and you'll leran the rest as you work through the documentation.
+That covers the basics you need to know to start working with the OpenMDAO GUI, and you'll learn the rest as you work through the documentation.

 How does the GUI Work?